Milani Baked Highlighter in Rosa Italiana

 Milani Strobelight Instant Glow Powder (02 Dayglow and 03 Sunglow)

-Although in the pan these two highlighters look nearly identical, sunglow is more yellow in tone and slightly deeper.
+Although in the pan, these two highlighters look nearly identical, sunglow is more yellow in tone and slightly deeper.
 Dayglow is more champagne than sunglow and ever so slightly lighter.
 You can barely tell this difference when you look at them in the pan, even in person.
 You really have to apply them to the skin to see the difference.

-Disclaimer: I purchased all products featured with my own money.
-This site receives a minimal commission from participating in the WordAds program and using affiliate links.
+Disclaimer: I purchased all the featured products with my own money.
+This site receives a minimal commission from affiliate links and participation in the WordAds program.
 For my full disclosure policy, click here.

-Leave a Reply
+Leave a comment